SamDaQueen/Othello-Boardgame-Minimax/README.md

-<h2>Minimax AI with alpha-beta pruning for the board game Othello/Reversi</h2>
+# Minimax AI with alpha-beta pruning for the board game Othello/Reversi
 <h4>Created as part of course CS5100-Foundations of Artificial Intelligence at Northeastern University</h4>

 <div>